If a movie is made using a formula or

 redbox.com

-and a store finder based on zip code.
-It turns out that there is
+a store finder based on zip code.
+It turns out that

-movies illustrated.
-A tough screen and credit card reader on the
+dozen movies illustrated.
+A touch screen and credit card

-front.
-The black thing on the right is the input/output
+reader on the front.
+The black thing on the right is the

-center that's the case serial number.
-Marked Made In China....
+the center that's the case serial number.
+Marked Made In

 7234609 Article dispensing system and method for same, Michael